wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Download or otherwise obtain all user’s manuals and specification sheets available for the devices you are going to deploy.
+-   Download or otherwise obtain all user’s manuals and specification sheets available for the devices you are going to deploy.

--   •If you have second-hand devices, be sure to receive full information on their current –or last-known– configuration (e.g. password, IP addresses, etc.)
+-   If you have second-hand devices, be sure to receive full information on their current –or last-known– configuration (e.g. password, IP addresses, etc.)

--   •You should already have a plan on hand for the network you are going to deploy (including link budget, network topology, channels and IP settings).
+-   You should already have a plan on hand for the network you are going to deploy (including link budget, network topology, channels and IP settings).

--   •Be ready to take written notes of all settings that you are going to apply (especially passwords!)
+-   Be ready to take written notes of all settings that you are going to apply (especially passwords!)

--   •Make backups of last known good configuration files.
+-   Make backups of last known good configuration files.

 #### Getting in touch with the device